rafael-santiago/kryptos/doc/MANUAL.md

         goto main_epilogue;
     }

-    // INFO(Rafael): Now all indicates that Alice and Bob have agreed about k and this value can be accessed
+    // INFO(Rafael): Now all indicate that Alice and Bob have agreed about k and this value can be accessed
     //               by them into their task contexts by the field 'k'.

     if (alice->k->data_size == bob->k->data_size &&